Watendlath: Packhorse bridge

 One of the features of Watendlath is Ashness Bridge, a traditional packhorse bridge, "perhaps the best-known and most photographed packhorse bridge in the whole of England".

-In 2015 Watendlath's packhorse bridge was named 4th best bridge in England to play Poohsticks on.
+In 2015 Watendlath's packhorse bridge was named 4th best bridge in England on which to play Poohsticks.

 Access by road

 Watendlath is reached by a minor road from the Borrowdale road (B5289).
 The single track unmarked road winds its way up over Ashness Bridge, which is a traditional stone-built bridge and a very famous landmark.
 Motorists encountering any traffic coming in the opposite direction on the single track road must use the passing places that are provided.
 Near the bridge is a cairn to the Lakeland fell-runner Robert Graham, who in 1932 set a Lakeland 24-hour record of 42 tops, which was not equalled for 28 years.

 Dora Carrington

 One famous painting of Watendlath is by Dora Carrington and this picture hangs in the Tate Gallery.

-During the period 1917-21 Carrington's subjects were mostly intimate portraits and landscapes.
+During the period 1917–1921 Carrington's subjects were mostly intimate portraits and landscapes.
 The painting depicts Watendlath Farm, where the newly-wed Carrington spent a summer holiday with her husband and their friends in 1921.
 Among the guests was her husband's friend, Gerald Brenan, with whom she developed a mutual attraction.
 The identity of the two figures in white is not known.